ublue-os/bazzite/docs/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/rolling_back_system_updates.md

 >If you need to rollback to a different OS image, use the [`bazzite-rollback-helper`](./bazzite_rollback_helper.md) to do so.

-## Unhide The GRUB Menu on Handheld/HTPC Images
+## Unhide The GRUB Menu

-Handheld/HTPC images may **not** show the GRUB menu at boot by default, and controls may vary with different handheld or HTPC hardware to unhide the menu.
+If you opted to hide the GRUB menu:

 Unhide GRUB on Handheld/HTPC images with this **command**: